grfr12345/grfr12345.github.io/_projects/the-spook.md

 Inspired by the true story of a young man who was recruited by ASIO in the 1960s, Melissa Reeves combines raucous comedy, wit, and humour with Australian politics, in a story that is fast-paced and heartfelt.

-Underneath the banter, the scenes and outrageous dialogue, lies some very important themes – communism, conservatism, relationships with others, relationships with oneself, and spying.
+Underneath the banter, scenes, and outrageous dialogue, lie some very important themes – communism, conservatism, relationships with others, relationships with oneself, and spying.